gracelang/language/website/GraceDialects/writeDialect.md

 if you want to see a message saying whether or not the compiler loaded your dialect module.)

+Note that the `thisDialect` object must be defined in the dialect itself.
+If you use the [idiom described above](#combining-dialects), this will mean that `thisDialect` will be a method in the `open` trait defined in your _Bundle_.

+If you **`use`** two traits defined in bundles from two separate dialect modules, and both of them define `thisDialect`, then the second **`use`** statement will generate a trait conflict.
+This is as it should be: in general, there is no way to automatically combine checkers or `atStart` or `atEnd` code.
+It is your job as the combiner of the dialects to create a new `thisDialect` object that combines the pieces of the other dialects in the way that you want, using **`alias`** and **`exclude`** clauses to resolve the conflict and access the parts of the bundles that you wish to reuse.

 ## The `parseChecker` and `astChecker` methods

 The argument to the `parseChecker` method will be the `ast.moduleNode` that